Last Updated on

 While it’s good to be charitable and help your neighbors, it should be in a way that minimizes any chance that local thieves will find out who you are and that you have supplies to be had.

 In a world without stores, MRES offer a way to feed people in bulk.
 They store well for several years at a time.
 Since needs for food will be high, MRES are an excellent commodity to stock up on while we still have time; they offer a way to trade for labor.
-For example, you can trade MRES in bulk in exchange for labor to help fortify your home or property, dig latrines and trenches (for sewer and waste if we lose infrastructure), and possibly even to help fortify an entire neighborhood.
+For example, you can trade MRES in bulk in exchange for labor to help fortify your home or property, dig latrines and trenches with military shovel e-tools (for sewer and waste if we lose infrastructure), and possibly even to help fortify an entire neighborhood.
 You can also trade bulk MRES to bring people on as a security force, especially if you have people come to you with military skills or former law enforcement (one more reason to only work with people you believe are trustworthy; but that’s still not a guarantee that they can remain trustworthy if things get dire; use caution with everyone whom you deal with; if you believe in prayer, this is a great topic to be in prayer about; God can bring you good friends while also shielding you from the bad apples that are out there; faith has it’s rewards).

 Regarding that security force you put to work, the fact is, many military men and women and law enforcement can make excellent security for a post collapse community.
 Hopefully you all share the same goals: Safety, protecting families, and keeping out crime.